hyacinth-ai/core-service-framework/README.md

 base64 -i ./keys/sym_keyfile.key
 ```

-One JWT token is automatically generated on everytime an `Authentication` payload returned from configured backend service like this:
+A JWT token is auto-generated each time an `Authentication` payload returned from configured backend service like this:

 ```yaml
   - path: /auth-service/api/login